 How Processing Methods Affect The Taste In Your Final Cup

 As much as you can control how your coffee is brewed, how the kettle steams, how your scales beep, the fate of your coffee beans has been sealed before all these.
+The flavor of the beans was determined when it was still green.
+We'll give you an overview of what happens when your coffee has been harvested and how it is processed.
+For a complete deep-dive into all three processing methods and how to identify them on a coffee bag, see our dedicated guide: Coffee Processing Methods: Washed, Natural and Honey Explained.

-But to get these flavors, the cherry first has to be transformed from the seed of the cherry to a ready to roast beans.
+But to get these flavors, the cherry first has to be transformed from the seed of the cherry to a ready to roast bean.
 How the producer handles this phase is what determines the flavor you get.

 NATURAL PROCESS